 House of Cards has been back in the news recently because of allegations of sexual harassment and misconduct against Kevin Spacey.
 The show was planning on winding down in the upcoming season anyway, and the creators decided to edit Kevin Spacey's character out of the final season.

 The West Wing follows the political career of President Josiah Bartlett.
-There's domestic political drama, foreign relations problems, a re-election campaign, and the personal tragedy of him dealing with an illness.
-It's an emotional roller coaster over it's long running history, and once you get into it you'll be hooked.
+There's a domestic political drama, foreign relations problems, a re-election campaign, and the personal tragedy of him dealing with an illness.
+It's an emotional roller coaster over it's long-running history, and once you get into it you'll be hooked.